 Point 14: Activity - Establishing or maintaining an animal habitat project.

-Allen's outdoor classroom/native garden will become a native bee habitat by becoming certified pollinator garden in 2018!
+Allen's outdoor classroom/native garden will become a native bee habitat by becoming certified pollinator garden!

 Category 4: Miscellaneous